 2 Tablespoons ground red or green pure chile powder

 1. Place peanuts in shallow pan.
 Bake at 275F until heated through.
 Do not roast.

 2. Lightly grease sides of saucepan.

 3. Add sugar, corn syrup, and ¼ cup water.
 Cook over low-heat, stirring constantly with the wooden spoon, until sugar is dissolved.
 You should not be able to feel sugar grains when you rub the spoon against the sides of the pan

-4. Remove from heat and, with a damp paper towel or small sponge, wipe any grains from the sides of the pan above the liquid level.
+4. Remove from heat and, with a damp towel, wipe any grains from the sides of the pan above the liquid level.

 5. Start the syrup boiling and clip the thermometer onto the side of the pan.

 6. Cook over low heat, without stirring, until thermometer registers 275 F (syrup forms a soft crack in cold water.)

 8. Add butter and peanuts; cook, stirring constantly, for 5 minutes.